A channel shows “failed”

 - The channel name.

-- The error text from the log entry.
+- The error text from the notice (or the run detail’s Channels step).

 - The approximate time of the failed dispatch.